sendgrid/docs/source/API_Reference/Customer_Subuser_API/account_limits.md

 {% parameters total %}
  {% parameter 'task' 'Yes' 'Must be set to <code>total</code>' 'Task to set the credits to the specified amount' %}
  {% parameter 'user' 'Yes' 'Subuser must be under your account' 'The subuser who will have their credits updated' %}
- {% parameter 'credits' 'Yes' 'Must be an integer and greater than 0' 'The total number of credits the subuser will be set to' %}
+ {% parameter 'credits' 'Yes' 'Unsigned integer' 'The total number of credits the subuser will be set to' %}
 {% endparameters %}